County Floors - The Wood Floor Store Hardwood Flooring - Committed to Excellence

 Principal Uses of #2 Common American Beech Flooring:

-Because of its lower price than Oak, #2 Common Beech flooring is used in low-, medium-, and high-end residential applications for a dramatically elegant floor.
+Because it is lower in price than Oak, #2 Common Beech flooring is used in low-, medium-, and high-end residential applications for a dramatically elegant floor.